tuxd3v/ats/docs/README.md

 ---
 Active Fan Thermal Service tool, to Control Processor Temperature on RockPro64 Single Board Computer,

-But Could be adapted to other boards too..
+But could be adapted to other boards too..
 This tool is system Agnostic.

 The Control is Made via SysFS, based in the Lua Scripting Language.